 Impact splash chondrule formation during planetesimal recycling

-This blog article is a plain text summary of the research efforts soon to be published in Icarus, openly accessible at arXiv:1711.02103.
+This blog article is a plain text summary of the research efforts published in Icarus, openly accessible at arXiv:1711.02103.

 What are chondrules, and why should I care?

 The early Solar system was very likely an uncomfortable place.
 The young Sun was surrounded by a ring of gas and dust, the protoplanetary disk in which the planets were forming.
 In the inner part, close to the Sun, it was extremely hot, potentially a few thousand Kelvin, and outside, beyond the current orbit of Jupiter, the temperatures were freezing cold, at only a few dozen Kelvin.
 In the midplane of the disk, myriads of planetesimals (small asteroid-like rocky bodies in the early solar system) were forming and colliding with each other to build up the solar system planets.
 However, until to date, there’s lots of uncertainty regarding the environment of that time and the details of the accretion process.
 We would like to know exactly how it all came to be, because these physical and chemical processes are our prime example of the general principles of planet formation.

 Luckily, we are in the reasonably comfortable situation to possess at least a few contemporary witnesses of that time.
 These are the rocks in the world’s meteorite collection, and by analysing them in laboratories we can measure their ages and chemical compositions.
 The oldest and most pristine ones of these are called ‘chondrites’, because (nearly) all of them feature tiny spherules inside them that are called ‘chondrules’, which are usually 0.1–2 mm in size.
 The interior of the most frequent class of chondrites is shown in Figure 1A below, and a zoom-in onto a very specific chondrule in Figure 1B.